-Ashtanga Yoga Basics
+Beginner Ashtanga Yoga

 T'ai Chi is a martial art characterized by soft, slow flowing movements of the torso and arms coordinated with weight shifts and steps.
 It emphasizes relaxation, and is a form of meditation in motion.
 The benefits of T’ai Chi include improved balance, muscle tone and stress reduction.
 Offered in partnership with the Contemplative Sciences Center.

 - Do not add or leave out poses unless you have spoken with the teacher about it.

 - If you do not remember or need assistance with a pose please wait quietly and the teacher will come to you as soon as they are able.

 - If you have injuries or other special needs, please let your teacher know.

 - Try not to drink water during class.
 We encourage you to hydrate yourself thoroughly when not in class.